| Title: | Analysis and Visualization of Basketball Data |

 color palette; available options |

-coordinates must be expressed in feets; the origin of the axes is positioned at the center of the field.
+x and y coordinates must be expressed in feets; the origin of the axes is positioned at the center of the field.

 A ggplot2 object.